xyproto/simplebolt/README.md

 Simple Redis
 ============

-An easy way to use Redis from Go
+Easy way to use Redis from Go

 Online API Documentation
 ------------------------